 How do I pay a traffic or criminal ticket?

-The court accepts payment in the form of cash, check or money order.
+The court accepts payments in person or by mail in the form of cash, check or money order.
+We DO NOT accept debit or credit cards at this time.

 For more information, check our "Pay a Ticket" page.